 Certain foods can help relieve stress and anxiety.
 Making sure you are putting healthy food in your body will help you stay calm and might also boost your brainpower too!
 Stay clear from food and drinks that are high in sugar and caffeine.
 Some of the best (and tastiest) mood-boosting snacks include blueberries, dark chocolate and pistachio nuts.

 The magnesium in dark chocolate is known to regulate emotions.
 Keep a bar in the cupboard, have a square to lift your spirits.
-But whatever you do, DO NOT eat your advent calendar in one go.
-You wouldn’t want to ruin Christmas, would you?

 How do you unwind from uni stress?
 We’d love to hear some of your tips!